MedImageSymposium/MedImageSymposium.github.io/about.markdown

 permalink: /about/
 ---

-The Medical Imaging Symposium for PhDs and Postdocs will take place on Wednesday 17 November in the Piet Borst Auditorium at the [Netherlands Cancer Institute][nki].
+The Medical Imaging Symposium for PhDs and Postdocs will take place on Wednesday 17 January 2024 in the Piet Borst Auditorium at the [Netherlands Cancer Institute][nki].
 More information is soon to follow!

 [nki]: https://www.nki.nl/